-Patio / Hardscape Permit Requirements in Paradise, CA
+Patio Permit Requirements in Paradise, CA

 California enforces 2022 CBC based on 2021 IRC.
 Town rebuilt heavily after 2018 Camp Fire.
 Building Resiliency Center at 6295 Skyway Rd serves as one-stop rebuild shop.

-When you DON'T need a permit
+When you don’t need a Patio permit in Paradise

 Uncovered at-grade patios under 200 square feet generally do not require a building permit.
 The patio must still comply with setback requirements and impervious surface limits.

-When you DO need a permit
+When you need a Patio permit in Paradise

 Covered patios with a solid roof structure require a building permit.
 They are treated as structural additions and must meet wind and snow load requirements, setback rules, and building code standards.